bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:50%" />
 </p>

-In our second example, we&apos;'ve focused on images and on links and on list items.
+In our second example, we&apos;ve focused on images and on links and on list items.
 I have here a site with the five best movies of all time.
 Each one of these movies you can get to with your mouse, or you can get to it by clicking on a link, which is great for accessibility.
 These images